ramon-astudillo/vimbox/README.md

 * Put a name.
 This is irrelevant, but `vimbox-<your name>` may help you remember

-After this is done you will see a control pannel for the app.
-Use the `Generated access token` botton to get an acess token that you can paste into the install prompt.
+After this is done you will see a control panel for the app.
+Use the `Generated access token` button to get an aces token that you can paste into the install prompt.

-# Upgrade

-If you want to update to the latest version

-    cd vimbox
-    git pull origin master
-    sudo pip install . --upgrade

-For development, you can work on a virtual environment

 # Install Details